Building Async Command Queues with asyncio for Lab Devices

 max_retries: int = 1,

-) -> asyncio.Future:
+) -> "asyncio.Future[bytes]":

-if self._shutdown_event.is_set():
+if self._shutdown.is_set():

-raise RuntimeError("Queue is shutting down")
+raise RuntimeError("Queue is shutting down; refusing new commands")

 loop = asyncio.get_running_loop()